DarrelTran/civdist-mod/README.md

 # How to install and use:
 1. Download the latest relase.
 2. Extract the folder to Documents/My Games/Sid Meier's Civilization VI/Mods and enable the mod in-game.
 3. After loading a map in-game, near the top right and above the leader icons, click the 'Export Map' button.
-(See [below](#export-map-button-location))
+(See [Export Map button location](#export-map-button-location))
 4. Open the [the gui tool](https://github.com/DarrelTran/civdist-gui.git).
 5. Point the input box to your lua.log file (typically in AppData/Local/Firaxis Games/Sid Meier's Civilization VI/Logs/Lua.log).
 6. Set the output to whatever you like.
 You can add a \fileName.json to the end of your output path to specify the file name.
 Otherwise, it defaults to civJSON.json.